corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 > The `<html>` tag should enclose everything in the document, except for the `DOCTYPE` declaration.

 > HTML is _not_ whitespace sensitive.
-You can use whitespaces to format HTML to make it more readable.
+You can use whitespace to format HTML to make it more readable.

 ## Building up the page